wpwupingwp/OGU/README.md

     `.-consensus.fastq`: The fastq format of the consensus sequence of the alignment.
 Note that it contains alignment gap ("-").
-It is NOT RECOMMENDED to be used directly because the consensus-genrating algorithm is optimised for primer design.
+It is NOT RECOMMENDED to be used directly because the consensus-generating algorithm is optimised for primer design.
 * Evaluate